|

 but some may die in the process)

-Note on bacterial growth curves
+Graph of bacterial growth curves and explanation

 You can follow the growth of a bacterium